smg478/Kaggle-CdiscountsImageClassificationChallenge/README.md

 ### Train

-Run python train_cdiscount.py to train the model.
+Run python train.py to train the model using pre-trained weights.

 models_cdis.py contains all the model architecture definitions.

 ### Test and submit

-Place trained weights in to the 'weights' folder.
+Place trained weights in to the 'weights' folder (assumed to be under base directory).

-Run python pred_avg_product.py to make average predictions of a product which contains 1-4 images.
+Run python submit.py to make average predictions of a product which contains 1-4 images.

-Run python ensemble_from_submission.py to make most common label ensemble from submission files.
+Run python ensemble.py to make most common label ensemble from submission files.

-Run python TTA_cdis.py to do test time augmentation and make pridictions.
-This script doesn't make average prediction of a product.
-Instead, this treats every image as an individual product.
-Then makes most common label prediction on a product.
-(If there are more than one same frequent label, then it takes the value which comes first) - not a perfect prediction strategy.

 ### Tools

-'tools' folder contains some useful codes for experiment and result analysis.
+'dev_files' folder contains some useful codes for experiment and result analysis.